WarwickCIM/backfillz-py/meeting-notes.md

 - slice histograms aggregate all chains
 - step plot for each chain
 - using go.Histogram, we run into z-ordering problem trying to overlay step plots on top:
-  - implement our own histograms using numpy for binning and go.Bar for plotting
+  - implement our own histograms using go.Bar for plotting, and numpy for binning
-  - need this for consistency anyway, since step plots have to use numpy for binning
+  - need this for consistency with step plots anyway (which also use numpy for binning)

 ## Questions